45L tax credit for energy efficient homes

-Create 45L tax credit certificates for new California homes with Micropas v7.6, U.S. Department of Energy approved 45L software.
+Create certificates for the $2,000 45L tax credit.
+Projects registered with CHEERS are automatically evaluated for energy savings eligibility with Micropas v7.6, U.S. Department of Energy approved 45L software.

 45L Plan Pre-Qualification